 Carli Davidson loves animals, and it shows in her work.
-Though she is an avid photographer, her work has never trumped her desire to work with animals.
-She works for the Oregon Zoo, animal recues, and nature preserves taking care of exotic and native wildlife over the last sixteen years.
+Though she is an avid photographer, her profession has never trumped her desire to interact with animals.
+She works for the Oregon Zoo, animal rescues, and nature preserves taking care of exotic and native wildlife over the last sixteen years.
 To her, animals are her people.
-Her dedication to them shows in her work, and the way she is able to capture the personality of a pet is pretty much unmatched.
+Her dedication to them shows in her photography, and the way she is able to capture the personality of a pet is pretty much unmatched.

 Photo by Holly Andres